Foreskin care and penis care

 In some children, the end of the foreskin might be tight – this is called phimosis.
 Sometimes phimosis can cause the foreskin to balloon when urinating.

 Phimosis is very common in younger children and usually settles without any treatment as they get older.
 But if you or your child has concerns about phimosis, check with your GP.
-The GP might prescribe a corticosteroid cream to help treat the phimosis.
+The GP might prescribe a corticosteroid ointment.

 If the foreskin is still tight after puberty, it’s best for a doctor to check it.